harsh98trivedi/Amazon-Search-History-Cleaner/README.md

 ## How to Use

 1. Navigate to any page on an Amazon website.
-2. Click the **Amazon Search Cleaner** icon in your Chrome toolbar.
+2. Click the **Amazon Search History Cleaner** icon in your Chrome toolbar.
 3. The extension will automatically clear all search suggestions from the search bar.
 An alert will confirm when the process is complete.

 It's that simple!